vivekghi/customer-purchase-prediction-and-recommendation/README.md

 ### Given the transaction, custoer and product data we need to recoomend products to customer who are likely to buy in next 7 days
 ## Data
-- ** transactions_train.csv - Data about purchases made by customers.
-Contains customer id, article id and transaction timestamo
+- **transactions_train.csv - Data about purchases made by customers.
+Contains customer id, article id and transaction timestamp**
-- ** customers.csv - Basic details about customer.
-Like Age, Club status, Fashion news subscription etc.
+- **customers.csv - Basic details about customer.
+Like Age, Club status, Fashion news subscription etc.**
-- ** articles.csv - Contains basic details about product like Product Group, Description , Name etc
+- **articles.csv - Contains basic details about product like Product Group, Description , Name etc**

 ## Approach
 The Problem is broken down in 2 parts